-A contract liability is recognised when the Group and the Company have not yet performed under the contract but has received advanced payments from the customers.
-Contract liabilities are recognised as revenue when the Group and the Company perform under the contract.
+A contract liability is recognised when the Group has not yet performed under the contract but has received advanced payments from the customers.
+Contract liabilities are recognised as revenue when the Group performs under the contract.

 (v) Others

 (a) Interest income